-- (iv) Price or money consideration: The goods must be sold for some price, where the goods are exchanged for goods it is barter, not sale. - (v) All essential elements of a valid contract must be present in a contract of sale.
+- (iii) Goods: The subject matter must be some goods. - (iv) Price or money consideration: The goods must be sold for some price, where the goods are exchanged for goods it is barter, not sale. - (v) All essential elements of a valid contract must be present in a contract of sale.